 For her part, Kenza Tarqaat, Deputy Head of Mission of the Netherlands Consulate-General in Dubai, said: “Today we brought 15 Dutch companies that are seeking cooperation on integrated, sustainable future-proof solutions on challenges related to water, sustainable energy and circular economy to visit Sharjah Sustainable City.
 Sharjah Sustainable City is a leading example on sustainable living and fits very well with our philosophy on synergizing the nexus on water, energy and food.
 I very much hope this visit can contribute to strengthening our common goal in creating more sustainable and climate resilient cities.”

-Extended over an area of 7.2 million square feet in Sharjah’s Al Rahmaniya Area, Sharjah Sustainable City has a total of 1,250 sustainable villas.
-It’s divided into blocks of three-, four- and five-bedroom properties ranging between 2,035 square feet and 3,818 square feet in a built-up area.
+Extended over an area of 7.2 million square feet in Sharjah’s Al Rahmaniya Area, Sharjah Sustainable City has a total of It has 1,250 sustainable villas for sale in Sharjah, divided into blocks of three-, four- and five-bedroom properties between 2,035 square feet and 3,818 square feet in a built-up area.